openwebwork/webwork2/conf/README.md

 - `localOverrides.conf.dist` should be copied to `localOverrides.conf`. `localOverrides.conf` will be read after the
   `defaults.config` file is processed and will overwrite configurations in `defaults.config`.
 Use this file to make changes to the settings in `defaults.config`.
-- `database.conf.dist` contains database configuration parameters.
-It is included by `defaults.config`.
-This file should not be copied or modified unless you really know what you are doing.

 Configuration extension files.